cnabio/cnab-spec/901-process.md

 Specifications shall each track their own versions, where a version is [semantically versioned](https://semver.org).

 The CNAB Core specification shall therefore be formally referenced as _Cloud Native Application Bundle Core 1.0.0_.
-The phase of the process _may_ be appended as a stability marker: _Cloud Native Application Bundle Core 1.0.0-WD_.
-It _may_ be abbreviated to _CNAB1_.
+The phase of the process MAY be appended as a stability marker: _Cloud Native Application Bundle Core 1.0.0-WD_.
+It MAY be abbreviated to _CNAB1_.

 ## Process